-1.280 through 1.400.
-The Quasi-Judicial Officer may issue appropriate orders to effectuate the purposes of discovery and to prevent delay. - (i) Each party must serve a list of evidence to the other parties at least seven (7) days prior to the first day of the hearing, along with a general description of how the party intends to use the evidence in the hearing. - (ii) Each party must file a witness list with the Quasi-Judicial Officer and serve the same on the other parties at least seven (7) days prior to the first day of the hearing.
-The parties must include a general description of how the party intends to use each witness in the hearing with the witness list.

-(f) De Novo Proceeding.
+- (e) Discovery.
+After the assignment of the Quasi-Judicial Officer, the parties may obtain discovery through the means and manner provided in the Florida Rules of Civil Procedure 1.280 through 1.400.
+The Quasi-Judicial Officer may issue appropriate orders to effectuate the purposes of discovery and to prevent delay. - Each party must serve a list of evidence to the other parties at least seven (7) days prior to the first day of the hearing, along with a general description of how the party intends to use the evidence in the hearing; - 2.
+Each party must file a witness list with the Quasi-Judicial Officer and serve the same on the other parties at least seven (7) days prior to the first day of the hearing.
+The parties must include a general description of how the party intends to use each witness in the hearing with the witness list. - (f) De Novo Proceeding.
 The Quasi-Judicial Officer shall conduct a de novo proceeding to determine whether the university's decision or intended decision is contrary to the statutes, regulations, or policies governing the university, or contrary to the Specifications.
 The standard of proof for the proceedings shall be whether the proposed university action was clearly erroneous, contrary to competition, arbitrary, or capricious.
-However, if the protest is regarding the university's decision to reject all responses to a competitive solicitation, the standard of review shall be whether the university's intended action is illegal, arbitrary, dishonest or fraudulent.

-- (g) Burden of Persuasion.
+However, if the protest is regarding the university's decision to reject all responses to a competitive solicitation, the standard of review shall be whether the university's intended action is illegal, arbitrary, dishonest or fraudulent. - (g) Burden of Persuasion.
 The burden of proof rests with the party protesting the university action. - (h) Conduct of Hearing.

-All parties shall have an opportunity to: present evidence; to respond to all issues involved; to conduct cross-examination and submit rebuttal evidence; and to submit proposed findings of fact and proposed orders.

-- (i) The hearing shall be conducted in conformity with the Florida Rules of Civil Procedure and the Florida Rules of Evidence applicable to civil proceedings unless specifically contradicted by this regulation or otherwise agreed by the parties. - (ii) Each party shall have a minimum of fifteen (15) minutes to argue its position.
+All parties shall have an opportunity to: present evidence; to respond to all issues involved; to conduct cross-examination and submit rebuttal evidence; and to submit proposed findings of fact and proposed orders. - 1.
+The hearing shall be conducted in conformity with the Florida Rules of Civil Procedure and the Florida Rules of Evidence applicable to civil proceedings unless specifically contradicted by this regulation or otherwise agreed by the parties; - 2.
+Each party shall have a minimum of fifteen (15) minutes to argue its position.
 The Protestor shall present its argument first and have the opportunity for rebuttal.
-At the Quasi-Judicial Officer's discretion, the university may have the opportunity for surrebuttal. - (iii) The Quasi-Judicial Officer has the right to question each party and any witnesses.

-(i) Recommended Order.
+At the Quasi-Judicial Officer's discretion, the university may have the opportunity for surrebuttal; - 3.
+The Quasi-Judicial Officer has the right to question each party and any witnesses. - (i) Recommended Order.
 The Quasi-Judicial Officer may request that the parties submit proposed findings of fact, conclusions of law, orders and memoranda on the issues within a time designated by the Quasi-Judicial Officer.
 No later than thirty (30) days after receipt of the hearing transcript, the Quasi-Judicial Officer shall issue a written Recommended Order to the President, and serve a copy on each of the parties.